Vyral/base-template/_posts/2018-08-02-busting-3-common-real-estate-myths.md

 {% include youtube.html %}

-<center>Not everything you hear about the real estate market is factual.
-Here is the truth behind these three common real estate myths.</center>
+<center><em>Not everything you hear about the real estate market is factual.
+Here is the truth behind these three common real estate myths.</em></center>

+&nbsp;

 Today we’re going to talk about three common myths in real estate and what the actual truths behind them are: